haiyon/fitobj/README.md

 # fitobj

-A lightweight Go tool for flattening and unflattening nested JSON objects.
+A lightweight Go tool for flattening and unflattening nested JSON objects, with i18n key management.

 ## Features